mouseless/baked/unreleased.md

   - You can now pass multiple children to `#default`, `#loading` and `#error` slots to be wrapped automatically by a `div` when there are more than one children
+- `Message` was not loading styles due to transition, fixed
+- `Message` now supports `content` slot for additional content rendering